focustense/easymod/NPC Bundler/Backlog.md

 - Build operations should output to app log
 - Secondary log (logfile) in case of program crashes
   - ~~On crash detected, try to read and copy last bits of XEdit log~~
+- Filter NPCs by Plugin, EditorID, etc. (type to search)